Analysis of casino shelf shuffling machines: Iterated shuffling

-\begin{proof} This follows most easily from the geometric description underlying \ref{fig1} and \ref{fig2}.
-If a uniformly chosen point in $[0,1]$ is expressed base $a$, the ``digits'' are uniform and independently distributed in $\{0,1,\dots,a-1\}$.
+\begin{pf} In outline, this follows most easily from the geometric description underlying Figures~\ref{fig1} and~\ref{fig2}.
+If a uniformly chosen point in $[0,1]$ is expressed base $a$, the ``digits'' are uniform and independently distributed in $\{0,1,\ldots,a-1\}$.
 Because of this, iterating the maps on the same uniform points gives the convolution.
-The iterated maps have the claimed pattern of slopes by a simple geometric argument. \end{proof}
+The iterated maps have the claimed pattern of slopes by a simple geometric argument.